Skip to content

 Representative calculation tools:

-Recommended formula: New-generation formulas (Barrett Universal II, Kane, Hill-RBF, EVO, etc.) are recommended over traditional formulas due to lower trend errors (GRADE+) 5).
-Calculation methods that include posterior corneal astigmatism and effective lens position (ELP) are recommended, and using these calculations significantly reduces postoperative residual astigmatism 8).
+Recommended formula: New-generation formulas (Barrett Universal II, Kane, Hill-RBF, EVO, etc.) have fewer trend errors than conventional formulas and are recommended5).
+Calculation methods that include posterior corneal astigmatism and ELP are recommended, and calculations that account for these significantly reduce postoperative residual astigmatism8).

-Intraoperative aberrometry: Using intraoperative aberrometers such as ORA or Holos IntraOp enables real-time refraction measurement in the aphakic eye and assists in the alignment accuracy of toric IOLs 6).
-However, aberrometry does not always improve outcomes 6).
+Intraoperative aberrometry: Using intraoperative aberrometers such as ORA or Holos IntraOp enables real-time refraction measurement in the aphakic eye and assists in the accuracy of toric IOL alignment6).
+However, aberrometry does not always improve outcomes6).

-Q What should be considered when calculating toric IOL power?
+Q What should be noted when calculating toric IOL power?

 A

 The most important consideration is posterior corneal astigmatism (PCA).
-Many traditional calculation tools use only anterior corneal data; ignoring PCA can lead to overcorrection in with-the-rule astigmatism and undercorrection in against-the-rule astigmatism.
-Currently, it is recommended to use tools that incorporate PCA, such as the Barrett formula or the ESCRS calculator.
+Many conventional calculation tools use only anterior corneal data, and ignoring PCA can lead to overcorrection in with-the-rule astigmatism and undercorrection in against-the-rule astigmatism.
+Currently, it is recommended to use tools such as the Barrett formula or the ESCRS calculator that incorporate PCA.
 Surgically induced astigmatism (SIA) must also be reflected using vector calculations.
-In long axial length eyes, the capsular bag is larger and the IOL is more prone to rotation, so this should be accounted for preoperatively.
+In eyes with long axial length, the capsular bag is large and the IOL is prone to rotation, so this should be accounted for preoperatively.

 Monofocal toric IOLs are primarily intended for distance vision correction.
 Glasses are needed for near and intermediate vision.